yoodamchoi/project_biddingToken/README.md

 # Project voting system using Blockchain
+Blockchain is one of the distributed ledger technologies, in which several nodes participate, and the consensus algorithm between these nodes
+It prevents forgery and falsification of data and has the advantage of a structure in which already recorded data cannot be changed.
+Because of these characteristics, blockchain is widely applied to platforms where reliability is important, and it is recognized as an important technology for electronic voting among many platforms.
+Electronic voting is a system that provides convenience to both the person who manages the election and the voters by electronicizing the entire election process.
+It does not guarantee the technical security or stability of the system, so it is difficult to trust voters. can't apply In order to solve these problems, this paper proposes an electronic voting system that prevents tampering of votes by applying blockchain and provides voters' trust and system stability.
+By applying this electronice voting system to crowding funding where projects can be submitted and multiple parties can vote on the single project, we can set up a fair vote.
 ## Requirements
 Looking at the electronic voting process, it can be divided into the voter registration step of creating a list of voters, the step of checking the candidate's agenda, the step of voting, and the counting step.
 A system is built using blockchain technology so that a series of processes are safely and fairly voted.
 The built system must meet the requirements.
 The requirements related to the safety of electronic voting are as follows.
 > 1. Integrity :